boeni-industries/aico/docs/architecture/architecture_overview.md

 ```

+## Main parts

+The AICO system consists of the following main parts:
+- Backend service
+- Frontend app
+- Admin UI
+- CLI

+**Backend Service**
+The backend service is a Python application that provides the core functionality of AICO.
+It is built using FastAPI and ZeroMQ, and it is responsible for managing the state of the system, handling user input, and coordinating the work of the various domains.

+**Frontend App**

+The frontend app is a Flutter application that provides a user interface for interacting with AICO.
+It is built using the Flutter framework and the Dart programming language and provides a responsive and intuitive interface for users to interact with AICO.

+**Admin UI**
+The admin UI is a web application that provides a user interface for managing the system.
+It is built using the React framework and provides a responsive and intuitive interface for developers and advanced users to manage the system.

+**CLI**
+The CLI is a Python application that provides a command-line interface for interacting with AICO.
+It provides a simple and intuitive interface for developers and advanced users to interact with AICO.

 ## Architecture Patterns

 AICO's core architecture is designed to maximize modularity and maintain low coupling, with clear boundaries between domains (e.g. Personality, Emotion, Agency, Memory, etc.).
 The system uses a message-driven architecture with distinct frontend and backend components.